BachNewton/Novelty-Games/src/mobile-games/pets/README.md

 - Pets know about each other and can talk about each other.
 You can learn about a different pet from the pet you're talking to.
 Something like a dating game.
 - Pets have their own color pallet / theme, or maybe a favorite color, and the UI uses those colors when that pet is selected.
 - Pet owners to provide an audio clip of their pet meowing / barking so that clip can be played in game.
+- Pets have birthdays and can celebrate with the player on their birthday.
 - Sleep / wake cycle can be improved so the player doesn't have to see a pet sleeping before they will wake up again.
 Maybe if a player has been away long enough, when they come back the sleep state can be skipped?

 ## Bugs / Improvements